Muscle hypertrophy: Temporary swelling

+(b) the high lactate and hydrogen ion concentrations may accelerate water uptake in muscle cells according to cell permeability because the molecular weights of the lactate and hydrogen ions are smaller than that of muscle glycogen."

 Factors affecting hypertrophy

 Biological factors (such as DNA and sex), nutrition, and training variables can affect muscle hypertrophy.

 Individual differences in genetics account for a substantial portion of the variance in existing muscle mass.
 A classical twin study design (similar to those of behavioral genetics) estimated that about 53% of the variance in lean body mass is heritable, along with about 45% of the variance in muscle fiber proportion.

 During puberty in males, hypertrophy occurs at an increased rate.
 Natural hypertrophy normally stops at full growth in the late teens.
 As testosterone is one of the body's major growth hormones, on average, males find hypertrophy much easier (on an absolute scale) to achieve than females, and, on average, have about 60% more muscle mass than women.
 Taking additional testosterone, as in anabolic steroids, will increase results.
 It is also considered a performance-enhancing drug, the use of which can cause competitors to be suspended or banned from competitions.
 Testosterone is also a medically regulated substance in most countries, making it illegal to possess without a medical prescription.
 Anabolic steroid use can cause testicular atrophy, cardiac arrest, and gynecomastia.

 In the long term, a positive energy balance, when more calories are consumed rather than burned, is helpful for anabolism and therefore muscle hypertrophy.
 An increased requirement for protein can help elevate protein synthesis, which is seen in athletes training for muscle hypertrophy.
-However, there is no scientific consensus on whether strength-training athletes have increased protein requirements.
+Protein intakes up to 1.6 grams per kilogram of body weight a day help increase gains in strength and muscle size from resistance training.

 Training variables, in the context of strength training, such as frequency, intensity, and total volume also directly affect the increase of muscle hypertrophy.
 A gradual increase in all of these training variables will yield muscular hypertrophy.
+Range of motion is also seen as another possible factor to induce hypertrophy.
+Training through a full Range of Motion (ROM), particularly at elongated muscle lengths, has been shown to enhance hypertrophy compared to partial ROM.
+For example, deep squats and full-ROM deadlifts increase mechanical tension on muscle fibers, particularly in the stretched position, which may stimulate greater muscle growth.
+Partial ROM training at longer muscle lengths has also been found to promote hypertrophy, potentially due to increased muscle damage.There are also other factors, aside from Range of Motion, that have been studied, such as tempo (Time under Tension) and contraction types (eccentric vs. concentric).